 Here’s how to get started:

-- Determine what items are missing and what your budget is, then make a plan to replace what you need.
-It doesn’t all have to be done at once.
+- When all sentimental items are removed from the home, go room by room to take a quick inventory.
+For example, if your ex took the pots and pans, you’ll need a new set.
+Determine what items are missing and what your budget is, and make a plan to replace what you need.
+It doesn’t all have to be done at once!

 2. Make the bedroom reflect your personality.

+Once the sentimental items are removed, most people prefer to start updates in the bedroom.
+Why?
 The bedroom is the most personal space you shared with your spouse, so it can be associated with painful memories.

 How to update your bedroom: